5 tips to get most out of your Ayurveda therapy

 — Dr Deepak Chopra, M.D.

-Because, Ayurveda believes that ‘health springs from calmness’.
+Almost all Ayurveda therapies take you to a place of stillness because, Ayurveda believes that ‘health springs from calmness’.

 In calmness, one can get back in touch with the quantum body.